A Visit with Skinner and Fiona Kennedy

 Kennedy sang for us accompanied by guitarist Nils Elders, who is himself a singer, songwriter and producer in his own right, having worked for radio and TV, including US networks NBC an CBS.
 Nils is the son of one of Fiona’s dear friends, who unfortunately passed away shortly before one of our visits, though she insisted on meeting with us anyway.
 Very thoughtful and kind.

 The clip below gives you a feel for one of Fiona’s intimate performances and chats, from one of her early online “Fiona’s Kitchen Concerts.”
 She began offering these during the Covid lockdown, and has kept them going regularly on YouTube for the past four years!
+Learn more about Fiona Kennedy in the next post.

 In the following video, she first features a local pianist, and sings her first song at about 7:15.